 Will I qualify for one if I qualify for the other?

 Not necessarily.
 Qualifying for VA disability benefits with a high disability rating means that you have good odds of qualifying for SSD benefits, if you do not exceed the income limits of SSDI.

 However, qualifying for SSD benefits, even though you must be totally disabled, rarely has an impact on whether you will qualify for veterans disability.
 This is because your disability must be service-related to qualify for VA benefits.

 What are the advantages of veterans disability compensation?

 There are several advantages of VA disability compensation, if you are a military veteran with a service-related disability.
 There is no income limit for VA disability compensation.
 This means you are eligible to recover benefits and work at the same time as long as you are not receiving TDIU benefits.

 Another advantage of VA disability compensation over SSDI is that VA disability does not require you to be 100 percent disabled.
 You can receive VA disability compensation for a partial disability, with as little as 10 percent disability.

 There is also no work credit requirement for veterans disability compensation.
 While SSDI requires that you have worked long enough at jobs that paid into the Social Security system, there is no similar requirement to qualify for veterans disability compensation.

-You also have the opportunity to receive more than $1,170 a month with VA benefits.
-For example, a veteran with a 100 percent disability rating, a spouse, and one child can recover $3,197.16 each month.
+You also have the opportunity to receive more than the average Social Security benefit with VA benefits.
+For example, a veteran with a 100 percent disability rating, a spouse, and one child can recover $3,450.32 each month in 2021.